abapGit/docs.abapgit.org/src/user-guide/reference/abap-language-version.md

 ### Examples

-If your project uses programs, function modules, or classes not released for ABAP for Cloud Development, set the ABAP language version to "Standard ABAP".
+If your project uses programs, function modules, or classes not released for "ABAP for Cloud Development", set the ABAP language version to "Standard ABAP".
-This will ensure that users will not be able to install the project on BTP.
+This will ensure that users will not be able to install the project in systems where the use of "ABAP for Cloud Development" is enforced*.

 Conversely, if your project uses exclusively objects and code released for ABAP for Key Users or Cloud Development, set the ABAP language version accordingly.
-This will ensure that only objects compatible with BTP will be included in your project.
+This will ensure that only objects compatible with systems will be included in your project, where the use of "ABAP for Cloud Development" is enforced*.

+When transferring code from an on premise system to a system where the use of "ABAP for Cloud Development" is enforced* you can use the repository setting **Ignore ABAP Language Version** if your code has been developed using ABAP Language Version "Standard ABAP" though it could be activated using ABAP Language Version "ABAP for Cloud Development" as well.
+For example a RAP business object that uses tables with custom developed data elements.
+In this case the ABAP Language Version would be set to "ABAP for Cloud Development" based on the settings of the target package.

+*_(SAP BTP ABAP Environment, SAP S/4HANA ABAP Environment or SAP S/4HANA on prem / private cloud when using a software component with ABAP Language Version "ABAP for Cloud Development")_

 :::info
 You can use [abaplint](https://github.com/abaplint/abaplint/blob/main/docs/getting_started.md) to automatically check for compatibility.